-- Restricting the remit of the statutory duty of candour to "severe harm" and fatal cases would mean that the vast majority of incidents causing significant harm, which most people would define as serious, are not covered. - Organisations would not be in breach of any statutory rule if they systematically chose to cover up all incidents which cause serious harm short of the definition of "severe" or death.
-Lawyers would be obliged to advise organisations of their right to do this without fear of consequences. - The existing Being Open guidance clearly states that all incidents of "moderate harm" and worse should be disclosed.
-This guidance would be rendered useless and create confusion. - The "contractual duty of candour" for NHS bodies brought in in April this year stipulates that incidents of moderate harm and worse must be reported.
+- Restricting the remit of the statutory duty of candour to "severe harm" and fatal cases would mean that the vast majority of incidents causing significant harm, which most people would define as serious, are not covered. - Organisations would not be in breach of any statutory rule if they systematically chose to cover up all incidents which cause serious harm short of the definition of "severe harm" or death.
+Lawyers would be obliged to advise organisations of their right to do this without fear of regulatory consequences. - The existing Being Open guidance clearly states that all incidents of "moderate harm" and worse should be disclosed.
+This guidance would be rendered useless and create confusion.

+- The "contractual duty of candour" for NHS bodies brought in in April this year stipulates that incidents of moderate harm and worse must be reported.
 The statutory duty would therefore be a step back from this and cause confusion. - Primary Care practitioners like GPs are not covered by the "contractual" duty.
 Neither are private sector providers.
-This means there would be no duty, statutory or contractual, to disclose information about the vast majority of incidents which cause harm short of the definition of severe harm or death in these sectors.

-The recent review of complaints by Ann Clwyd MP and Professor Tricia Hart emphasised the importance of the Duty of Candour to underpin the way complaints are responded to.
+This means they would not be covered by either duty, statutory or contractual, to disclose information about the vast majority of incidents which cause harm short of the definition of severe harm or death. - The recent review of complaints by Ann Clwyd MP and Professor Tricia Hart emphasised the importance of the Duty of Candour to underpin the way complaints are responded to.
 The vast majority of complaints relate to incidents which are short of the definition of 'severe harm'.
-Even if a complaint were made, organisations would be under no statutory obligation to disclose information about the vast majority of incidents which cause significant or serious harm.
+If the Duty of Candour were restricted only to cases of "severe harm" or death, even if a complaint were made, organisations would be under no statutory obligation to disclose information about the vast majority of incidents which cause significant or serious harm.